BrennanBarker/ToQuTe/README.md

-# tooqute
+# toju

-A small CLI tool for interacting with a Jupyter Kernal from the command line.
+A small CLI tool for interacting with a Jupyter kernel from the command line.